How about that Bayes: Bayesian techniques and the simple pendulum: Model selection

 The $\ln$ Bayes factor is shown in Fig.~\ref{fig:bayesfactor}.
 As anticipated, as the maximum initial angular displacement $\theta_0$ increases, there is progressively stronger preference for the exact expression.
-Conversely, at small $\theta_0$, the data does not exhibit a preference between the two models and it may be stated confidently that the small angle approximation is valid and the models are indistinguishable at the level of the experimental precision this work considers.
-Preference for the exact calculation at maximum initial angular displacement $\theta_0$ is given in Table.~\ref{tab:pref}
+The constraint diminishes as the initial angular displacement is restricted to the region where the small angle approximation is increasingly valid.
+Preference thresholds for the exact calculation at maximum initial angular displacement $\theta_0$ are given in Table~\ref{tab:pref-ex}.
+The small angle approximation is justified below these model preference thresholds.